bjkim31/Suscept/doc/knn+snps.tutorial.md

 ## Testing

-Test is almostly same as training, but some arguments are different from training.
+Testing is almostly same as training, but some arguments are different from training.

 ```